 A member may elect to make contributions on a pre-tax or post-tax basis to the Plan in amounts equal to a whole percentage of the member's eligible compensation, subject to Internal Revenue Service ("IRS") regulations.
-Employees who have or will have attained age 50 as of the end of the Plan year may elect catch-up contributions up to a statutory limit (\$6,500 for 2021).
+Employees who have or will have attained age 50 as of the end of the Plan year may elect catch-up contributions up to a statutory limit (\$6,500 for 2022).

 The Company, in its sole discretion, may make matching contributions after the end of each plan year to each member's account in an amount equal to 50% of a member's qualified contributions for the plan year (not including catch-up contributions), which is between 1% and 6% of a member's eligible compensation.
 Under this formula, a member can receive a maximum matching contribution of 3% of eligible compensation.
+Matching contributions are allocated to Plan participants who were active employees or who were disabled on the last day of the plan year, or to participants who died or retired during the plan year.
 Members receive matching contributions in either the Company's common stock fund ("Hudson Global Stock Fund") or cash based on the Company's discretion.
 Matching contributions may be redirected immediately, subject to applicable Company policy, after they are allocated to the members' accounts.
-During March 2022, the Company funded \$143,799 as its matching cash contribution and \$0 for its qualified non-elective contribution for 2021.
+In May 2023, the Company funded \$268,063 as its matching cash contribution and \$0 for its qualified non-elective contribution for 2022

 The Company may make discretionary contributions in addition to the matching contributions in such amounts, if any, as may be determined by the Company's Board of Directors, in its sole discretion.
 Any such amount will not be in excess of the maximum amount deductible by the Company for tax purposes.
-There were no discretionary contributions in 2021.
+There were no discretionary contributions in 2022.